Glossary of terms

 Some programmes and courses have limits on the number of students that are able to be accepted into them and many require a separate application (in addition to the standard UC Application to Enrol).

 See the Limited entry & special applications website for a list of the qualifications and courses with limited numbers available or a special application required.
 For more information contact the relevant College or School directly as early as possible.

-A master’s degree is a postgraduate level qualification involving independent research and/or coursework in a subject area eg, Master of Fine Arts, Master of Human Interface Technology, Master of Teaching and Learning.
+A master’s degree is a postgraduate level qualification involving independent research and/or coursework in a subject area eg, Master of Fine Arts, Master of Master of Human Interface Technology, Master of Teaching and Learning.
 Master’s degrees often take up to two years to complete full-time.
-A master’s degree is usually required before students can enrol for a PhD, the highest level qualification at university.
+A master’s degree is usually required before students can enrol for a doctoral degree, the highest level of qualification at university.

 Your major is the subject you decide to study in-depth or specialise in within a degree.
 In most cases this means you take a majority of your courses in this subject within your final years of study.
 A double major is when you specialise and meet the study requirements for two subjects at the same time.